I want to...

 You can find more information about the new annual rate of pay calculation here.

-How are we fixing it?
+How did we fix it?

 From 5 August 2024, you will need to calculate the correct annual rate of pay for reimbursement claims.